Merricx/zksnake/README.md

 qap = cs.compile()
 ```

-Alternatively, you can import the constraints from [Circom](https://github.com/iden3/circom) compiled r1cs file:
+Alternatively, you can import the constraints from [Circom](https://github.com/iden3/circom):

 ```python
 from zksnake.r1cs import ConstraintSystem